Please ensure Javascript is enabled for purposes of website accessibility Capsaicin Benefits: Metabolism Boost

 Capsaicin Activates Genes Involved in Appetite and Calorie Burning

 Capsaicin is a chemical found in red chili pepper used to make paprika, which is a spice used in chili and Mexican food.
 It reduces appetite and calorie intake and helps promote weight loss by releasing serotonin, a hunger-suppressing hormone, in the gut.
 An Indian study on mice found that supplementing with capsaicin reduced appetite by altering gene activity in the appetite control center in the brain, and increasing metabolic rate by stimulating brown adipose tissue (BAT).
 BAT loses energy as heat instead of storing it as fat, a process called thermogenesis.
 Capsaicin increased thermogenesis in white fat by making the cells more like BAT.
-Capsaicin also altered the microbes in the gut so that they metabolized more fat.
-Capsaicin is an effective component in weight-loss supplements.
+Capsaicin also altered the microbes in the gut so that they metabolized more fat, showcasing its role in thermogenic foods.
+Capsaicin is an effective component in dietary supplements for weight loss.

 References: